 Below are key points that hopefully help with your preparations.

-As of March 2023, the only thing foreigners need to enter South Korea is either the Electronic Travel Authorization (K-ETA) or a visa.
+As of January 2024, the only thing foreigners =need to enter South Korea is either an Electronic Travel Authorization (K-ETA) or a visa.

 If you’re not sure whether or not you need a visa for South Korea, check HERE.
 All the information you’ll need to apply for a Korean visa is on that page as well.